Skip to content

 Queue #10

-(No such service) Executes function tasks for Data Platform receiving user-reported events 1 Scale when the volume of user-reported events is large
+(No such service) Executes Data Platform user-reported event tasks 1 Scale when having a large volume of user-reported events

 worker-11